Brighton College, Brighton

 The College has a new focus on identifying ‘fake news’ and will be running a conference with invited journalists, dissecting headlines for truth.
 A previous conference on mental health involved the CEO from Mind talking about the transition to University.

 For the centenary of WW1, Year 9 pupils were given a name each from the school’s own war memorial to research in order to produce a series of biographies.
-As of this year, all lower sixth pupils now visit Auschwitz-Birkenau at the school’s expense.
+And each year, all lower sixth pupils visit Auschwitz-Birkenau at the school’s expense.

 There are frequent author visits with Q&A sessions in the library.